 The initial phase of construction at the Soyuz-2 launch pad in Vostochny.
 Credit: TsSKB Progress

 In 2012, satellite images showed intensive construction at the site of the future launch pad for the Soyuz-2 rocket in Vostochny.

 The construction of the new road in Vostochny in 2012.
-Credit: GUSS Dalspetstroi
+Credit: GUSS Dalspetsstroi

 A photo published in November 2012 shows the concrete work at the Soyuz pad in Vostochny under a special covering to keep the area warm.
-Credit: GUSS Dalspetstroi
+Credit: GUSS Dalspetsstroi

 Construction crews dig a flame trench for the Soyuz-2 launch pad in Vostochny in 2012.
-Credit: GUSS Dalspetstroi
+Credit: GUSS Dalspetsstroi

 A satellite photo taken on Jan.
 16, 2013, shows a distinctive diamond-shaped flame trench of the Soyuz launch complex being constructed in Vostochny in the Russian Far East.

 The photo of the construction site at the future Soyuz pad released on April 29, 2013.
 Credit: Dalspetsstroi

 Photo of the Soyuz pad released in May 2013.
 Credit: Spetsstroi